amateeraasu/US_Homelessness_Analysis_2024/README.md

 ## 📋 Project Overview

+The idea for this research came to me unexpectedly.
+I was honing my Python Pandas skills using an outdated homelessness dataset on DataCamp and became curious about the current situation.
+Moving to Seattle recently, I noticed a significant number of homeless individuals, which led me to assume that Washington state might have more homeless people than New York.
+This project became an opportunity to validate my expectations with real-world data while simultaneously practicing my Python skills.

 This project analyzes homelessness trends across US states using official data from the US Department of Housing and Urban Development (HUD) and US Census Bureau population estimates.
 The analysis aims to provide insights into the distribution and scale of homelessness across different states, which can inform policy decisions and resource allocation for addressing homelessness.

 ### Key Findings